Linlab-slu/TSSr/README.md

 	              ,refSource = refSource
 	              ,organismName = "Saccharomyces cerevisiae")

-	To display the available slots in the created TSSr object by typing the TSSr object name.
-Most slots in the newly created TSSr object are empty at this point since no analysis has been conducted.:
+	Typing the object name displays a compact summary.
+Analysis results are initially marked as not run:

 	     myTSSr

-        # An object of class "TSSr"
-        # Slot "genomeName":
-        # [1] "BSgenome.Scerevisiae.UCSC.sacCer3"
-        #
-        # Slot "inputFiles":
-        # [1] "S01.sorted.bam" "S02.sorted.bam" "S03.sorted.bam" "S04.sorted.bam"
-        #
-        # Slot "inputFilesType":
-        # [1] "bam"
-        #
-        # Slot "sampleLabels":
-        # [1] "SL01" "SL02" "SL03" "SL04"
-        #
-        # Slot "sampleLabelsMerged":
-        # [1] "control" "treat"
-        #
-        # Slot "librarySizes":
-        # numeric(0)
-        #
-        # Slot "TSSrawMatrix":
-        # data frame with 0 columns and 0 rows
-        #
-        # Slot "mergeIndex":
-        # [1] 1 1 2 2
-        #
-        # Slot "TSSprocessedMatrix":
-        # data frame with 0 columns and 0 rows
-        #
-        # Slot "tagClusters":
-        # list()
-        #
-        # Slot "consensusClusters":
-        # list()
-        #
-        # Slot "clusterShape":
-        # list()
-        #
-        # Slot "refSource":
-        # [1] "saccharomyces_cerevisiae_R64-2-1.gff"
-        #
-        # Slot "refTable":
-        # data frame with 0 columns and 0 rows
-        #
-        # Slot "organismName":
-        # [1] "Saccharomyces cerevisiae"
-        #
-        # Slot "assignedClusters":
-        # list()
-        #
-        # Slot "unassignedClusters":
-        # list()
-        #
-        # Slot "filteredClusters":
-        # list()
-        #
-        # Slot "DEtables":
-        # list()
-        #
-        # Slot "TAGtables":
-        # list()
-        #
-        # Slot "PromoterShift":
-        # list()
+        # TSSr object
+        #   Genome: BSgenome.Scerevisiae.UCSC.sacCer3
+        #   Samples: 4 (SL01, SL02, SL03, SL04)
+        #   Merged samples: 2 (control, treat)
+        #   TSSs: raw 0; processed 0
+        #   Analyses:
+        #     Tag clusters: <not run>
+        #     Consensus clusters: <not run>
+        #     Cluster shapes: <not run>
+        #     Assigned clusters: <not run>
+        #     Unassigned clusters: <not run>
+        #     Filtered clusters: <not run>
+        #     Enhancers: <not run>
+        #     DE comparisons: <not run>
+        #     TAG tables: <not run>
+        #     Promoter shifts: <not run>

 * TSS calling from bam files or retrieving TSS data from TSS table using "getTSS" function.
-The "getTSS" function identifies genomic coordinates of all TSSs and calculates read counts supporting each TSS from bam file and return values to the slot of TSSrawMatrix.
+The "getTSS" function identifies genomic coordinates of all TSSs and calculates read counts supporting each TSS from bam file.
+The results are available through `TSSmatrix(myTSSr, data = "raw")`.
 Before TSS calling, TSSr removes reads that are below certain sequencing quality and mapping quality.
 The default threshold for Phred quality score is 10, and mapping quality (MAPQ score) is 20.
-Users may change these arguments by setting different values for “sequencingQualityThreshold” and “mappingQualityThreshold” when running the “getTSS” function.
+Users may change these arguments by setting different values for “sequencingQualityThreshold” and “mappingQualityThreshold” when running the “getTSS" function.
 If a mapped TSS sequencing read starts with a G that is a mismatch to the reference genome, the uncoded 5’ end G is likely the m7G cap, and thus the uncoded G will be removed from TSS calling by "getTSS".
 If a matched G at the 5’end of a tag is considered as an added cap, TSSr treats the 5’end of reads with matched G as genome-coded G, and the first G is not removed when calling TSS.
 This strategy is based on a stronge preference of PyPu dinucleotide at the [-1, +1] sites.
 This strategy also makes TSSr suitable for calling TSSs from 5’end sequencing reads that are not based on cap capture techniques.

 **Update in TSSr 0.99.16 (2026-06-16):** The BAM implementation keeps the original G-specific biological rule for uncoded cap bases.
 For BAM input with `softclippingAllowed = FALSE`, TSSr removes only consecutive terminal uncoded G bases that mismatch the reference genome.
 On the plus strand, this means leading read `G` bases at the 5' end.
 On the minus strand, this means trailing read `C` bases that correspond to transcript-sense 5' `G` bases.
 Matched terminal G bases are treated as genome-coded and are not removed, and non-G mismatches are not trimmed.
 Consecutive mismatched terminal G bases are removed until the first matched G or non-G read base.